open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

   <img src="../../../images/rhs2116-gui-tut/channel-selection-7-8-23-24.png">
 </p>

-Next, type in / check the [stimulus parameters](#stimulus-parameters) that are to be applied to the currently selected channel(s).
-The section above will give some insight into what each parameter is controlling, as well as the possible resolutions and maximum/minimum values that can be applied.
-Note that each time the cursor leaves a text box it will automatically update the values inside the text box to reflect the actual value that will be written, based on the resolutions listed above.
+Enter the [stimulus parameters](#stimulus-parameters) that you want to apply to the currently selected channel(s).
+Note that the value initially input by the user might update when the focus moves away from the current text box (e.g., the user presses <kbd>Tab</kbd> or clicks somewhere outside of the text box) to reflect the actual value that will be written based on the resolutions listed above.
 In the example below, we can see that the table listed below as well shows the typed values compared to the actual values list.

 | Parameter | Requested Value | Listed Value |
 | --- | --- | --- |